envicutor/drafts/flow.rst

           "paths": string
         }

-    - Send a message containing them to BuildStore
+    - Store the Dependencies object in the BuildStore
+    - Enqueue the Dependencies object id in the BuildStore
     - Wait for a reply in the BuildStore

 - CacheBuilder

-  - Consume a message from the BuildStore
+  - Pop the Dependencies object id from the BuildStore
-  - Retrieve the corresponding Dependencies object (according to the dependencies object id in the message)
+  - Retrieve the corresponding Dependencies object
   - Keep updating the lease of the Dependencies object every n milliseconds with now's timestamp to signal that you are healthy
   - Install the dependencies (with the Cache volume mounted) (``SubmissionRequests.Cache``, ``Performance.Cache``):